developer-friendly/blog/docs/blog/posts/2025/011-azure-cdn-gha/README.md

     one resource: the Resource Group[^az-rg].

-    Unlike [AWS] and other cloud providers, I don't have to hunt down the resources I've provisioned, or use external third-party tools such as cloudnuke[^cloudnuke].
+    Unlike [AWS] and other cloud providers, I don't have to hunt down the resources I've provisioned in different tabs, services and regions.

+    Nor do I need to use external third-party tools such as cloudnuke[^cloudnuke].

     In [Azure], only removing the Resource Group will remove all the child resources! :muscle: